Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 You know the boundary is reasonable.
 You may even have the words, the script, and the good intention to use it.

 But when the moment arrives, your chest tightens.
 Your mind goes blank.
 Guilt rises.
 You start imagining how the other person might feel.
-And before you know it, you are saying yes, softening the boundary, over-explaining, apologizing, or offering something you never truly wanted to give.
+And before you know it, you are saying yes, softening the boundary, over-explaining, apologising, or offering something you never truly wanted to give.

 Then afterward, you replay it.